2024-2025 Academic Year Special Interest Housing Process

 - Contact: Anne-Christine Rice

-Mission: Residents of the German House are curious about and interested in German culture and language.
+Mission: Residents of Wyeth house, also known as the German House, are curious about and interested in German culture and language.
 Together, they create a space that facilitates awareness and understanding of everything German--both for themselves and the larger Tufts community.
 The German House hosts long-standing events like Kaffeestunde and Filmabend, and residents are encouraged to shape the House’s purpose and offerings by organizing cultural, academic, and/or social activities related to German culture and language, whether independently or in collaboration with other campus groups and resources.
 House residents have the opportunity to live alongside German exchange students, and to further deepen their understanding of German language and culture.
 German language experience is a plus, but not required.

 - Contact: Doris Pfaffinger: 617-627-2621